Dudgeon Offshore Wind Farm: Construction

 Final commissioning occurred in October 2017.

 Service and maintenance

 In late 2014 the Danish company Esvagt was awarded a 5-year contract for service and maintenance.

-The Service Operation Vessel (SOV) Esvagt Njord will handle the task, and as the first of this kind on a British offshore wind farm, all facilities like workshops, storage facilities and accommodation for up to 40 wind turbine technicians from Siemens and Statoil will be located on the ship.
-The wind turbine technicians will live on the ship and walk to work on the wind turbines via the Norwegian UpTime gangway system.
+The Service Operation Vessel (SOV) Esvagt Njord has handled the task, and as the first of this kind on a British offshore wind farm, all facilities like workshops, storage facilities and accommodation for up to 40 wind turbine technicians from Siemens and Statoil are located on the ship.
+The wind turbine technicians live on the ship and walk to work on the wind turbines via the Norwegian UpTime gangway system.
 The vessel was delivered to Great Yarmouth on 6 September 2016, from where it is operating.
-In November 2017, Ryan Burnham was voted by his peers as the face of Equinor for technicians.